 By the late 1870s, the ranch had changed little, but a row of one-story adobe structures had been built on the south side of the trail, one with a saloon sign out front, which catered to travelers and railroad construction workers.
 At this time, Hebert was also the postmaster for the small community of La Glorieta, and the post office was situated on his ranch.

 Hebert sold the Pigeon Ranch in 1887 to Walter M. Taber, who, along with his family, would live on the land for almost 30 years.
-It is unknown as to what happened to the ranch between owners Hebert and Taber, but it was probably leased.
+It is unknown what happened to the ranch between owners Hebert and Taber, but it was probably leased.
 A.B.
 Wadleigh, Taber’s cousin, who would write about the ranch years later, stated that by the time Taber bought the land, the inn “had a bad name as being the rendezvous of gamblers and other tough characters.”
 Wadleigh also mentions that Walter M. Taber built another house off the road and engaged in agricultural pursuits.
 This would account for the reason that the original buildings of the ranch deteriorated during Taber’s tenure.

 In the 1910 census, 51-year-old, Illinois-born Walter Taber lived on the ranch with his wife Martha and his son Walter, Jr. At that time, he was raising livestock and farming in addition to serving as postmaster.
 His “Glorieta Mercantile and Livestock Co.” also raised sheep in the area as well as in western Sandoval County.
 Period photos of the time show a sign attached to the Pigeon Ranch house porch, which advertised the “Glorieta Post Office and Store.”
 Photos during the 1910s also show that all but the front rooms were collapsed, and the rear portion of the main house square was removed.
 The adobe wall to the west remained, but the rough log sheds that once stood were also collapsed.
 All the outbuildings across the wagon road had also disappeared.
 Taber served as postmaster until 1918 and died soon after, as his wife, Martha Taber, was listed as a widow in the 1920 census.

-In the meantime, groups were interested in preserving the battlefield, the graves and marking historic sites along the Santa Fe Trail.
+In the meantime, groups were interested in preserving the battlefield, the graves, and marking historic sites along the Santa Fe Trail.
 In 1910, the Santa Fe New Mexican editorialized that the Glorieta site should be dedicated as a state park.
 Though nothing came of this initiative, it did show a desire to preserve the site and probably saved Pigeon’s Ranch from total demolition.

 However, when Route 66 came through in 1926, he converted “Pigeon’s Ranch” into a roadside attraction and moved his family into a new home across the road.
 A visitor log book with a beginning entry of July 14, 1928, indicates that visitors were willing to pay 25 cents to visit the attraction, museum, curio shop.
 It also suggests that by July 1928, the site featured a full-blown roadside “museum” inside a newly constructed perimeter fence.
 Photographs of the Greer Ranch attraction appeared in the February 1929 National Geographic and the New Mexico Highway Journal, stating that the “old ranch” was a worthwhile stop.